opendilab/DI-engine-docs/source/03_system/config.rst

 Other Tools
 ^^^^^^^^^^
 DI-engine also provides some related tools for configuration file storage and formatting.
-For specific information, please refer to the code. `ding/config <https://github.com/opendilab/DI-engine/tree/main/ding/config>`_
+For specific information, please refer to the code `ding/config <https://github.com/opendilab/DI-engine/tree/main/ding/config>`_ .

 Analysis of Configuration File Examples
 --------------------

-Here's a specific configuration example in DI-engine, which is used to train a DQN agent in the CartPole environment (the example used in the quick start document).
+Here's a `specific configuration example <https://github.com/opendilab/DI-engine/blob/main/dizoo/classic_control/cartpole/config/cartpole_dqn_config.py>`_ in DI-engine, which is used to train a DQN agent in the CartPole environment (the example used in the quick start document).
 The specific configuration content and related field explanations are as follows:

 .. code:: python